Disclaimer

 Male Pomeranian Vs Female Pomeranian

-Male Pomeranians vs Female Pomeranians Health Issues
+Male Pomeranians vs. Female Pomeranians Health Problems

-Health issues of both male and female Pomeranians include luxating patella, collapsed trachea, eye problems, dental issues, and allergies.
 Both male and female Pomeranians have the same average life expectancy.
 However, gender-specific diseases are risks for both male and female Pomeranians.

 Female Pomeranians have the risk of developing breast cancer and uterine cancer.
 The possibility of these problems can be greatly reduced or eliminated once the female Pom is spayed.